nafest/directcmr/README.md

 For the first implementation only support header, emph, paragraph, and text nodes.

+### Handling of positions and margins
+Every element contains its position in the coordinate system of its parent element.
+This position does not contain any margin, which must be taken into account when rendering the contents of an element.

 ### (incomplete) List of open tasks
 - the document API must be extended, such that the origin can be passed to render()
 - it should be possible to provide an external canvas